timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 ## ```10 = (0×2^7)+(0×2^6)+(0×2^5)+(0×2^4)+(1×2^3)+(0×2^2)+(1×2^1)+(0×2^0)```

 > ## Fire up CyberChef https://gchq.github.io/CyberChef/ - Use the "From Binary" and "To Decimal" recipes.
-You'll learn more by experimenting here than I can teach.
-Type in ```00001010``` in the input, it will be 10 as output.
+You'll learn more by experimenting than I can teach.
+Type in ```00001010``` in the input, it will be decimal 10 as output, alter a bit at a time to get instant feedback.

 > ## If you want a few more examples of converting binary to decimal maybe check this site out. https://www.rapidtables.com/convert/number/how-binary-to-decimal.html